CuteOne/BadRotations/README.md

 - Change WoW to DX9.

-- Re-downloaded fresh updated FH version.
+- Make sure your lua unlocker is up to date.

 - Delete Cache, WTF, Data/indices folders(in WoW directory).

-- Start WoW-64.exe and FireHack.exe as Admin, always.
+- Make sure you start both WoW and your unlocker as an Admin.

 What to do if you have crash to desktop or 134 errors.